Mission & Vision

 Foundations & Aspirations

 Our foundational principle is the fact that we cannot advance the causes of animal protection and environmental conservation without addressing how to change ourselves and the ways in which our societies coexist with other animals and the natural world.
-We therefore understand the issue of animal exploitation and environmental degradation as a fundamentally social problem, requiring BOTH social and bio/ecological understandings to solve.
+We therefore understand the issue of animal exploitation and environmental degradation as a fundamentally social problem, requiring both social and bio/ecological understandings to solve.

 Approach & Actions